The page covers:

 The church was deconsecrated for a short period during the annexation of Rome to the French Empire at the beginning of the XIXth century.

-Almost opposite SS.
-Ildefonso e Tommaso da Villanova stood another small church dedicated to S. Francesca Romana; it belonged to the Trinitarians who built it in 1614 after they left S. Tommaso in Formis; it was demolished in the XXth century and replaced by Teatro Sistina, a large theatre for musicals.
-You may wish to see Madonna del Riscatto (it opens in another window), a fine painting by Francesco Cozza which was on its main altar.
+Another small church dedicated to S. Francesca Romana stood almost opposite SS.
+Ildefonso e Tommaso da Villanova; it belonged to the Trinitarians who built it in 1614 after they left S. Tommaso in Formis; it was demolished in the XXth century and replaced by Teatro Sistina, a large theatre for musicals.

 (left) Palazzo Ferri Orsini; (centre) entrance to Palazzo Perucchi; (right) courtyard of Palazzo Perucchi